sq3/mi-sq3-base/README.md

-# mi-mesh-base
+# mi-sq3-base

 This repository is based on [SkyLime mibe base](https://github.com/skylime/mi-core-base).

 ## description

-The mesh.io base mibe image with default setup of infrastructure services like Munin node, Nagios NRPE, remote syslog and email relay.
+The mesh.io base mibe image with default setup of infrastructure services like Munin node, remote syslog and email relay.

 ## mdata variables